Who We Are

 Tomorrow’s Scholar Leader Sponsorship program has guided and supported 70 teenagers from secondary education to higher learning programs that will enable them to attain economic security.
 As of the fall 2019, roughly 30 students continue in Advanced Level high school, college diploma and university degree programs.
 Our alumni have begun careers and trade professions: a doctor and lawyer, teachers, ICT specialists, masons, mechanics... all equipped with the educational background and tools to build productive lives and contribute to their communities.
 All once without a path forward!

-The Kilimahewa Center has transformed from a two-room roadside building to the officially registered KIWOCE Open School that offers a full range of academic, computer and life-skills courses and other services.
-In 2018 over 200 teens, young adults and motivated professionals came to the Center for equivalency certificates and a variety of coursework to improve their skills and hence their chance at self-sufficiency.
+The Kilimahewa Center has transformed from a two-room roadside building to the officially registered KIWOCE Open School and Hostel that offers a full range of academic, computer and life-skills courses and other services.
+In 2019 over 250 teens, young adults and motivated professionals have come to the Center for equivalency certificates and other coursework to improve their skills and hence their chance at self-sufficiency.
 Other locals benefitted from the Center through special seminars, the annual enrichment camp, a Boys & Girls Club, and a library stocked with review books, novels and other materials to support their learning in government schools with no resources.

 Connects Autism Tanzania (CAT) has developed into a leading voice for those with autism and intellectual disabilities in the Kilimanjaro region.
 Its seminars, forums and mobile platform educate all stakeholders about effective strategies for this population in schools, the workplace and home.
 Today CAT is assisting government school units to set up vocational programs and use fundamental tools such as IEPs to better target and teach the cognitively challenged.
-At the same time, CAT seeks to develop work programs so society can see the potential in these young people so long stigmatized in Tanzania.
+At the same time, CAT seeks to develop work programs so society can see the potential in these young people.

 Board of Directors - US